officelearn/azure-docs.sv-se/articles/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial.md

 <!-----------------
 ## <a name="endpoint-firewall"></a>Open firewall for the database mirroring endpoint

-Each instance of SQL Server that participates in an Availability Group requires a database mirroring endpoint.
-This endpoint is a TCP port for the instance of SQL Server that is used to synchronize the database replicas in the Availability Groups on that instance.
+Each instance of SQL Server that participates in an availability group requires a database mirroring endpoint.
+This endpoint is a TCP port for the instance of SQL Server that is used to synchronize the database replicas in the availability groups on that instance.

 On both SQL Servers, open the firewall for the TCP port for the database mirroring endpoint.